 Failing to disclose the presence of lead paint-based hazards is illegal.
 Home sellers and buyers who break the law and conceal the presence of lead paint face harsh criminal penalties, but civil action may also be possible.
 If you believe that a home seller or buyer failed to disclose the presence of lead paint, endangering the lives and health of your family, you may be eligible to pursue a private civil lawsuit against them.
-In a civil lawsuit, you can pursue valuable financial compensation to finance home modifications, including lead paint remediation, necessary medical expenses and pain and suffering.
+In a civil lawsuit, you can pursue valuable financial compensation to finance home modifications, including lead paint remediation, necessary medical expenses, and pain & suffering.

 Thanks to reforms from Pennsylvania’s legislature, home buyers and other purchasers of residential property enjoy unprecedented protections in purchasing real estate.
 It wasn’t so long ago that the prevailing adage in home buying was “buyer beware” – home purchasers, not sellers, had the obligation to root out problems with a property prior to purchase.

 But things have changed.
 Today, most home sellers are required to disclose issues to buyers, with big penalties for sellers who conceal or hide known problems.
 These requirements are no more important than in the area of lead paint.